 MGT 315.
-Venue Management (formerly BUS 447)
+Venue Management

-Venue Management is an introductory course to the world of Entertainment, Arts and Sports Management venues and facilities.
+Venue Management is an introductory course to the world of entertainment, arts and sports management venues and facilities.
 The course provides an overview of the fundamentals of managing a venue and facilities and the events associated with those facilities.
 Including consideration of the organization, management, safety, and maintenance.